confluentinc/ksql/docs/developer-guide/processing-log.rst

 Configuration Using Log4J
 =========================

-The log uses log4j underneath to write entries, so you can configure it just like you would the normal KSQL log.
+Internally, the log uses log4j to write entries, so you can configure it just like you would the normal KSQL log.
 All entries are written under the logger hierarchy ``processing``.
 The following example shows how to configure the processing log to emit all events at ERROR level or higher to an appender that writes to stdout: